 You will get there more quickly on your own.
 But you will go further together.

-To conclude, here are 2 tips in order to love your work:
+To conclude, here are 2 tips to love your work:

 - Make friends at work.
 And you can endure anything, no matter what.